 Is there a maintenance dose for GLP-1?

-Yes, in practice, though it is not formally labeled.
-Many prescribers transition long-term users to a lower dose once weight goals are met, often the second-lowest available dose, to hold weight stable with fewer side effects than the full weight loss dose.
-For semaglutide that is often 0.5 or 1.0 milligrams weekly.
-For tirzepatide it is often 5 or 7.5 milligrams weekly.
-This is the closest analog to how blood pressure medication is used long-term: stay on the dose that maintains the effect, not the one that drove the initial change.
-Whether a maintenance dose is right for you depends on your goal, comorbidities, side effect history, and insurance coverage.
+In practice, yes, though it is not formally labeled.
+Many prescribers transition long-term users to a lower dose once weight goals are met, to hold weight stable with fewer side effects than the full weight-loss dose.
+For semaglutide that is often 0.5 or 1.0 milligrams weekly; for tirzepatide it is often 5 or 7.5 milligrams weekly.
+It is loosely analogous to how blood pressure medication is used long-term: stay on the dose that maintains the effect, not the one that drove the initial change.
+Whether a maintenance dose is right for you depends on your goal, other conditions, side-effect history, and coverage.
 Some people prefer to stop entirely.
-Both are valid.
+Both can be valid.
 The decision belongs with your prescriber.
+Not medical advice.

 Related questions